jolution/python-find-network-requests/README.md

 # python-find-network-requests

-If you enter a sitemap (without another sitemap below it) and the base domain, each of the pages will be searched for non-domain accesses.
-Theoretically, you can see on which Wordpress subpage Google Fonts are used remotely.
-Attention, this is only a test script which is not intended for production use.
-I do not guarantee that you can find out everything with it.
+Simple script to go through pages via a sitemap and look where Google Fonts and other exemplary resources are loaded externally.

+I am looking forward to further developers who optimize the script.

+The script is intended for testing purposes only.
 Use at your own risk.
-Alpha version.
+No guarantee for completeness of the analysis.